After significant testing, these are our picks of the phones to buy

 Boost Mobile and amaysim both offer plans with unlimited standard national calls as the default.
 However, this doesn't cover every single call you might make, since some premium services still attract additional charges.

-It's worth noting that amaysim's $10 As You Go Plan doesn't include unlimited calls.
-Instead, it's a pay as you go plan with a very long expiry of 365 days.
+While amaysim's $10 As You Go Plan doesn't include unlimited calls, it benefits from a very long expiry of 365 days.
 This could be a good fit for someone who wants a phone number as a contact point and doesn't need to make many calls or use much data.
 Plus, you can always top it up if you need to.

 Boost Mobile's $10 plan does include unlimited calls and texts as well as 1GB of data usage, but its expiry is only a scant 7 days.
 That makes it a better match for tourists who just need short-term simplicity more than anything else.